shawnlimjunhe/gfhelper_bot/README.md

 ### Testing gfhelper_bot locally
 This guide assumes that you already have git and python 3.9 installed.
-To check whether you have git and python installed properly:
+To check whether you have git and python properly installed:

 ```bash
 $ git --version